rfong/sustenance/bread/ny_sourdough_bagels.md

 Continue kneading the dough 10 minutes by hook or 15 minutes by hand until fully smooth and elastic.

-Cover and refrigerate at least overnight, preferably as much as 36 hours.
+Cover and refrigerate at least overnight, preferably between 16 and 36 hours.
+18-22 hours is my sweet spot.

 ### Proof & shape

 Divide the dough into 12 pieces (or 6 for the half-recipe).
-Should average 115-120g.
+Pieces should weigh 110-120g.
 (The size has a finicky result on the final texture; see note below.)

 Shape the pieces into rolls on a *clean surface*.
 Cover with damp towel and let them rest 20 minutes.